 |1415 hours||Reached Burujwadi after lunch break|

 |Cab (Eeco) fare to Sondewadi from Karjat:||₹ 400/4|

 |Cab fare for Neral:||₹ 80/head|

 Food and Water: Food and water are available at Pokharwadi, Sondewadi and Matheran.
 Water cisterns on Sondai fort may or may not have potable water.
-Note: Purify water before drinking from natural sources.
+Note: Always purify water before drinking from natural sources.

 Accommodation: Overnight accommodation can be arranged in the schools or houses in Sondewadi, Pokharwadi and Burujwadi.
 Alternatively, you can stay/camp in Matheran after the trek.

 Wavarle gaon to Sondai fort: There exists another slightly longer trail to the fort from Wavarle gaon, 2 km south of Sondai.
 From the village, walk down to Wavarle dam and continue north to reach Wavarle Thakarwadi.
 Cross a small hillock and a seasonal stream to reach the clearing where it joins the trail from Sondewadi.

 - Hyperlinks are highlighted in blue and open in a new tab.

 - You can also download this section as a PDF for easy offline reference